mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ First there's the seemingly complex one that takes a binding of a collection of hashable data, and there's all types of constraints that make it look scary.

-^ But really at the end of the day, I think almost everyone is just going to use arrays.
-Maybe there's a use case for some more exotic collection types, but for now let's just simplify things.
+^ But really at the end of the day, I think almost everyone is just going to use an array with this API.

 ---